SEB-9-BH/intro-to-full-stack-development/common-stacks-used-in-modern-web-development/README.md

 The MERN stack builds on the technologies of the MEN stack and adds React for building user interfaces.
 React is a front-end library known for its component-based architecture, which helps create reusable, maintainable, and responsive user interfaces.

-React adds robust front-end capabilities to the MEN stack, allowing web developers to build more interactive user interfaces.

 ### Python, Django, and Postgres Stack

 ![Python Django Postgres technologies](./assets/python-django-postgres.png)

-This stack comprises key technologies for web application development:
+This stack comprises:

 - **[Python](https://docs.python.org/3/)**: A versatile programming language developers favor for its simplicity and readability.
 - **[Django](https://docs.djangoproject.com/en/5.0/)**: A popular opinionated Python web framework.
 - **[PostgreSQL](https://www.postgresql.org/docs/)**: A widely-used, open-source relational database management system.

-Python offers a broad base for general programming, Django extends this with specific tools for web development, and PostgreSQL provides a solid database solution.
+Python offers a broad base for general programming, Django extends this with specific tools for web development, and PostgreSQL is used as the database solution.
 Together, they form a stack similar in functionality to the MEN stack but with different technology choices.

 Here's how the technologies match up: